HEROFEST LARP Combat

 When fighting in live role playing, there should be at least a full second between each blow/strike with the weapon, regardless of how many LARP weapons you are using.
 There should be no “drum rolling” or swift strikes with weapons and each blow should be aimed at a different location.
 The Herofest LARP system encourages good role-playing whilst fighting and effective parrying and striking.
 There will always be the opportunity to practice weapon fighting and different styles upon each Herofest event – this is completed both in and out of character.

-Everyone attending a Herofest LARP event should know how to fight in a safe manner, and we will demonstrate this at our New Player briefing, usually about 3pm on the Friday of the event.
-In combat you must pull all your blows so that they land with negligible force.
+Everyone attending a Herofest LARP event should know how to fight in a safe manner, and we will demonstrate this at our New Player briefing, usually about 4pm on the Friday of the event.
+In combat you must pull all your blows (pull back as you contact) so that they land with negligible force.
 Thrusting with weapons is not permitted.

-Fighting should only be conducted within the in character areas and is not to take place around any of the Traders stalls, Bar, toilets/showers or by characters tents.
-Any character that has fallen over in combat should be given the chance to crawl out of the way of the melee (if they wish)..
+Fighting should only be conducted within the in-character areas and is not to take place around any of the Traders’ stalls, bar, toilets/showers or in characters’ tents.
+Any character that has fallen over in combat should be given the chance to crawl out of the way of the melee (if they wish).

 Our fighting system is a trust based system; We trust all of our players to own up to the hits they have received, and role play their effects suitably.